elivepatch/elivepatch-client/README.md

+# elivepatch-client
-# elivepatch - Flexible Distributed Linux Kernel Live Patching
+Flexible Distributed Linux Kernel Live Patching

-# Why?
+## Features

 * 3rd-party trust.
   * Trust on a third-party service can be eliminated by deploying Elivepatch in-house.